shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 The `puppet_master` module also gets to do a bunch of other setup..

  - Installs all that's needed to [run the master service under Apache with Passenger](https://docs.puppetlabs.com/guides/passenger.html) and manages the Apache config and service for that
- - Configures an authorized SSH key so the TeamCity agents can log in and deploy new versions (and new branches)
+ - Configures an authorized SSH key so the TeamCity agents can log in via SSH to deploy new versions (and new branches)
  - On the master that's a CA, runs a daily backup of the `/var/lib/puppet/ssl/ca` directory to a tgz archive, rsyncs those archives to the other master(s); on the non-CA master(s), restores the most recent archive into `/var/lib/puppet/ssl/ca` daily (so that they're reasonably ready to be the CA if our [primary data center were to drift out to sea](http://status.fogcreek.com/2012/10/services-still-on-backup-power-diesel-bucket-brigade-continues.html))

 With all of that handled in Puppet, not only do we get the benefit of a master being built the same way every time, but we can let them get built automatically, which is a great help for..